shimelsD/shimelsd.github.io/content/publications.md

 type: landing
 draft: false

+# Page sections
+sections:
+  - block: collection
+    content:
+      title: List of my publications
+      text: Below is a list of my publications.
+You can also look at <a href="https://scholar.google.ca/citations?user=eL7Ies8AAAAJ">Google Scholar</a>.
 design:
   spacing: '5rem'

 # Note: `username` refers to the user's folder name in `content/authors/`
 ---

-Below is a list of my publications.
-You can also look at <a href="https://scholar.google.ca/citations?user=eL7Ies8AAAAJ">Google Scholar</a>.
 <br />
 ## Featured Publications